camptocamp/c2cgeoportal/doc/integrator/cluster.rst

 In general, scalability is more important, because the main cause of down time is too much traffic.

-To have better DB performances, one can setup multiple Postgres servers in a `master/slave <https://wiki.postgresql.org/wiki/Binary_Replication_Tutorial>`_ configuration.
+To have better DB performance, one can setup multiple Postgres servers in a `master/slave <https://wiki.postgresql.org/wiki/Binary_Replication_Tutorial>`_ configuration.
 To enable this feature on GeoMapFish, you must add this to your ``vars.yaml``: